 "Father…."
 The protest died off into a breath.

 Then the beating began.
 Mizuki lay on the field as Kaemon beat her till her back ran blood.
-She whimpered and sobbed out pleas to stop, but they were ignored by all.
+She whimpered and sobbed out pleas to stop, but all ignored them.
 The only tear shed for her was from a boy named Nobutada.